rljech13/vcf-consensus/README.md

 ## Performance Considerations

-- Large FASTA files (>3 GB) are fully loaded into memory.
-Might change later
+- FASTA files are fully loaded into memory.
+It may cause problems if FASTA is more than 3 GB.
 - Large VCF files (>10 million variants) may cause high memory usage.
+Same problem as above.
 - If you experience slow performance, reduce --count or increase --length to reduce the number of consensus sequences.
+- Problem with unmatching CHROM and > still remains

+!Wait for the upcoming fixes)

 License